Yao-Lirong/ARC/log.md

 - 150deff5: interpret input canvas as rectangles of 2x2 and 3x1 so to be consistent with testing example
 - 6150a2bd, 62c24649: these kinds of problems tell us that we need multichromatic bitmaps

+### 2022-07-06

+We don't want to use cost as a hash to check the correctness of the program.
+At some point, we need to change this.
+We previously used cost to check correctness of the prediction because it gives some sort of a hash.
+Two solutions have the same cost regardless of the order in which objects were drawn.
+In this way, we don't have to care about if our ground-truth solutions have a different drawing order than the predicted result.

+Another way to do this is to give a hash to each mask, each solution can be just considered as a mask.
+When we want to check whether two solutions are the same, we just have to check the hash of the list of these masks.